shsteimer/asset-share-commons/ui.apps/src/main/content/jcr_root/apps/demo-utils/instructions/how-to-demo/instructions.md

 ### Unsupported and Roadmap Features

 The following features are currently not supported by AEM as a Cloud Service.
 Items in this list may eventually be supported by AEM as a Cloud Service.

+The ETA column in the table below gives a rough indicator when features might be made available in AEM as a Cloud Service.
+Note that the timing may change as priorities evolve.

 |        | ETA  | Feature |